neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/2026/extracellular-electrophysiology.md

 ::: {admonition} Target audience
 :class: note

-This course is suitable for researchers and students with no experience in extracellular electrophysiology.
+This course is suitable for researchers and students who are acquiring, or planning to acquire electrophysiology data and want to learn how to build a processing pipeline and understand the underlying theory.
-However, experienced users interested in using SpikeInterface or exploring the theory of processing steps in more detail will also benefit.

 This course is focused on analysing high-density recordings (e.g. Neuropixels).
 :::